fabiohsv-cit/ciandt-components-factory/README.md

 	  // we recommend writting the controller using vm pattern }]);
    ```
-   - if you need load script before the of controller, you should pass in the first argument an array with js path, similar to requirejs.
+   - if you need to load a script before the controller, you should pass as the first argument an array with the js path, similar to requirejs.
 E.g.:
    ```javascript
    jd.factory.newController(['yourService.js'], "yourController", [function () {
       // your controller body